Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/HUE Controller.md

 - One device-first Hue resource picker with autocomplete and refresh; the matching function is derived automatically.
 - Clicking or focusing the device field always opens the complete Hue resource list, even after a device has been selected; typing filters it.
+- Selecting another Hue resource is only a preview until the editor is saved.
+Pressing `Cancel` restores the previously saved device, function and mappings.
+- The Hue device picker remains hidden until a Hue Bridge is selected, connected, and has loaded its resource catalog.
+A loading indicator is shown while waiting.
+Returning the bridge selector to `none` hides the indicator, picker and device editor again.
+- A previously configured node keeps its saved Hue device picker visible but disabled while the selected bridge is offline; its KNX mapping tabs remain available.
+After 15 seconds the loading label reports that the Hue Bridge is not reachable.
+Discovery continues in the background and a fixed red error eventually appears if the bridge does not become ready.
+- Selecting `none` for the KNX gateway hides only the Light mapping tabs.
+Their mounted GA, DPT and Name fields are preserved unchanged and reappear immediately when the gateway is selected again, with the vertical tab layout restored unchanged.
+- Temporary placeholder values emitted programmatically by Node-RED while the KNX and Hue configuration selectors initialize do not replace saved gateways.
+Only an explicit user selection of `none` hides the Light mapping tabs.
+- Light mapping tabs contain only configuration controls; the decorative Dim, Tunable White and RGB images have been removed.
 - Capability-aware light mappings: Dim, Tunable White, RGB/HSV and native effects follow the live `dimming`, `color_temperature`, `color` and `effects` properties of the selected Hue API v2 light resource.
 - Non-blocking Light editor: saved mappings render immediately without waiting for the runtime Hue resource cache.
 Current capabilities load in the background; failures leave mappings and the pin selector available and produce a fixed red Node-RED error.
 - Resilient Light editor: Locate and the mapping container initialize before optional Effects and tab widgets.
 A saved KNX gateway survives temporary empty selector values during editor bootstrap.
 Browser-side failures and a rejected initial Locate command produce a fixed red Node-RED error with the technical detail instead of leaving the editor silent.